IvanMK518/Belize-Maya-Forest-Trust/AppArch/Docs/frontend.md

 For any backend interacting components, please refer to the [API](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/tree/main/AppArch/frontend/BMFT/src/components/API) folder.
 Any backend interacting additions should be added to this folder.

+# CSS

+For any CSS changes, please look for the [styles](https://github.com/IvanMK518/Belize-Maya-Forest-Trust/tree/main/AppArch/frontend/BMFT/src/components/styles) folder.
+Import statements in each component will prompt you to the corresponding CSS module.